 Subject: Unpaid maternity leave extended

 I hope this letter finds you well.
 We have received your request for an extension on your unpaid maternity leave.
-After a thorough investigation, the company has decided to extend your maternity leave.
+After a thorough investigation, the company has decided to extend it.

-Your maternity leave has been extended for two weeks and now you are supposed to make a comeback to work on 14th December 20XX.
+Your maternity leave has been extended for two weeks, and now you are supposed to return to work on 14th December 20XX.
 I wish you a quick recovery and good health for you and your baby.
-You are a strong woman, and the company will love to have you back.
+You are a strong woman, and the company would love to have you back.
 If you have any questions, feel free to contact me.

 Miss Sara.